Config

 pinchtab config get

-Reads a single dotted-path value from the config file.
+Reads a single dotted-path value from the file config.

 terminal

-pinchtab config get server.portpinchtab config get instanceDefaults.modepinchtab config get attach.allowHosts
+pinchtab config get server.portpinchtab config get instanceDefaults.modepinchtab config get security.attach.allowHosts

-pinchtab config get server.portpinchtab config get instanceDefaults.modepinchtab config get attach.allowHosts
+pinchtab config get server.portpinchtab config get instanceDefaults.modepinchtab config get security.attach.allowHosts

 pinchtab config set

-Sets a single dotted-path value in the config file.
+Sets a single dotted-path value in the file config.

 terminal